-Evidence Week 2018 was run by Sense about Science, the House of Commons Library, the Parliamentary Office of Science and Technology in partnership with SAGE Publishing and in collaboration with other external organisations who brought key insights into the use and scrutiny of evidence.
+Evidence Week in Westminster 2018 was run by Sense about Science, the House of Commons Library, the Parliamentary Office of Science and Technology in partnership with SAGE Publishing and in collaboration with other external organisations who brought key insights into the use and scrutiny of evidence.

 The week was opened by 30 community groups who spoke in parliament to MPs about why evidence matters to them.
 A personal trainer called for MPs to regulate misleading advertising for food supplements, the president of the National Allotment Society spoke of the evidence that gardening increases wellbeing and a Scouts leader highlighted the importance for young people to seek out the evidence behind claims they encounter online.
 This showcased how evidence is essential in every walk of life, and that the public expects MPs to scrutinise it on their behalf.